sidneyshafer/calorie-tracker-webpack/README.md

 ```
 npm run build
 ```
-production files will be in the `dist` folder.
+Production files will be in the `dist` folder.